42-Short/shortinette/rust/subjects/module-01.md

     }
 }
 ```

-## Exercise 03: This module is fun!
+## Exercise 03: Where are my damn keys?!

 ```txt
 turn-in directory: